chandimap/Sentiment-Analysis-of-Women-s-E-Commerce-Clothing-Reviews/README.md

 A recurrent neural network (RNN) and a simple embedding deep neural network were implemented for sentiment classification.
 RNN reached an accuracy of 90% for sentiment classification.
+Simple embedding deep neural network reached an accuracy of 88% for sentiment classification.
+RNN was effective at predicting sentiment than simple embedding deep neural network.